ufal/npfl129/exam/questions.md

 - Explain the relationship between the sigmoid function and softmax.
 [5]

-- Write down an $L^2$-regularized minibatch SGD algorithm for training a $K$-class logistic regression model, including the explicit formulas of the loss function and its gradient.
+- Write down an $L^2$-regularized minibatch SGD algorithm for training a
+  $K$-class logistic regression model, including the explicit formulas (i.e., formulas you would to code it in `numpy`) of the loss function and its gradient.
 [20]

 - Prove that decision regions of a multiclass logistic regression are convex.
 [10]